mineadmin/doc-v3/docs/en/front/component/ma-pro-table.md

 # MaProTable
-`ma-pro-table` is built upon the `ma-search` and `ma-table` components, designed for quickly implementing complete `CRUD` functionality to increase slacking time.
+`ma-pro-table` is built upon the `ma-search` and `ma-table` components, designed to quickly implement complete `CRUD` functionality and increase slacking time.

 :::tip Note
-The built-in **User and Role Management** systems in the platform serve as best practice examples of `ma-pro-table` CRUD implementation.
-Refer to both documentation and actual cases to quickly master this component.
+The built-in **User and Role Management** systems within the platform serve as best practice examples for `ma-pro-table` CRUD operations.
+Refer to both documentation and actual cases to master this component quickly.

-Note: Unlike `2.0 ma-crud`, this component no longer directly supports built-in `Add` and `Edit` functionality - these need to be implemented separately.
+Note: Unlike `2.0 ma-crud`, this component no longer directly supports built-in `Add` and `Edit` functionalities - these need to be implemented separately.
 :::

 ## Quick Start